 Bloom – a Dry Rose: The first impression begins with the floral nose, opening up to a taste of cherries, rhubarb and cranberries.
 With a nice feel in the mouth, a soft finish and a pleasant lingering aftertaste, this delightful sipping wine is sometimes described as “a bouquet in a bottle”.

-Dry Vidal: A dry white wine that was aged with American Oak.
-It expresses itself nicely as a little tannin and oak on the sides of the tongue, then a smooth caramel finish.
-The minerality of the terroir is present and clearly sets this Missouri dry white aside from others.
-This is our answer to oaked Chardonnays.
+Dry Vidal: A dry white wine that expresses itself with a little tannin and oak on the sides of the tongue and a smooth finish.
+The minerality of our Missouri terroir is present.
 Many prefer this white wine served near room temperature for more flavor, but it may also be chilled.

 Dornfelder: A dry red wine with a little tannin mid-palate and a smooth slightly smoky finish.
 This soft, inky dark red wine pairs nicely with cheeses, olives, and hummus.
 A good option for “I think I will have a glass of red wine tonight.”